Himanshu-gotwal/Weather-Monitoring-System-Using-NodeMCU-Anedya-IoT-Cloud-Streamlit/README.md

 streamlit run dashboard.py </i>

-The dashboard.py script should be located in the root directory of the cloned repository. <br>
+The <strong>dashboard.py </strong>script should be located in the root directory of the cloned repository. <br>

 <br>
 <br>